paul-hammant/climate-data-python/README.md

 python3 -m pytest src/test/TestClimateApi.py
 ```

-That runs five tests, which should all pass, directly
+That runs six tests, which should all pass, directly
 targeting a WHO climate API.
 And specifically, there's no Servirtium involved in that.

 ## Tests with playing back previously recorded World Bank's Climate HTTP API, via Servirtium